Envelope & Mail Piece Sizes

 Why Mail Piece Size Matters

 The USPS classifies every mail piece by size, shape, and weight.
 This classification directly determines your postage rate.
 A postcard that's slightly too large becomes a "flat" — and your postage rate can double.
 A letter that's too square gets a non-machinable surcharge.
-Understanding these boundaries saves real money on every mailing.
+Understanding these boundaries — and using them to plan your direct mail campaign before committing to a format — saves real money on every mailing.

 At Cornerstone, we design and produce every mail piece to meet USPS automation specifications.
 Our commercial printing services ensure every piece is cut, folded, and finished to exact USPS dimensions, and our full-service mailing handles presort, postage, and USPS entry so your campaign qualifies for maximum savings with zero risk of surcharges, returns, or delays.
+Envelope dimensions determine postage class.
+Check current rates with our 2026 postage rate calculator.
 For a complete breakdown of postcard-specific requirements, see our guide to USPS Postcard Printing Requirements.

-Written by Sean Griffen, Owner — Cornerstone Services, Inc.
+Written by Sean Griffin, Owner — Cornerstone Services, Inc.

 Sean has managed direct mail production for Hudson Valley businesses since 1998.
 Over 2.3 million pieces mailed.
 This guide reflects the USPS size and postage rules we apply to every job we produce.